soohyunee/torch_study/README.md

 # torch_study
-The materials when I used at the PyTorch NLP study (2021.01~ )
+The materials I have used at the PyTorch NLP study (2021.01~ )